vlamai/vlanot/src/_log.md

 - DestroyProcess() : terminates the specified process and all of its threads.
 - Wait for Process() : suspends the execution of the calling thread until the specified process terminates.
 - Status of Process() : retrieves the termination status of the specified process.

+Transofrming a program into a process is called **loading**. it is done by the os.

+**loading** is the process of transferring a program from secondary storage to main memory and initializing its execution.

+**memory allocation** is the process of reserving space in main memory for a process.

+**linking** is the process of combining all the object modules into a single executable file.